Yes Theory: History

-The group met in Montreal, Quebec, and started to work together on their first video series in the summer of 2015.
-Yes Theory began as a series of challenges organized by Dajer and Brag (with help from Kandil and Emre), filmed in Montreal, in the summer of 2015, a project initiated by Brag under the name "Project 30".
-At the time, they were all sleeping on a friend's sofa in Montreal.
-Thomas and Matt had briefly met before in McGill University.
+The group first began in Montreal, Quebec when Brag and Dahlia became friends after meeting as part of a business consulting group for McGill students.
+In summer 2015, Yes Theory began as a series of challenges organized by Dahlia and Brag with help from Kandil and Emre.
+The project was named "Project 30” in reference to the group doing thirty things in thirty days they had never done before.
 They came into contact with Ammar at a party after he told Thomas his plans of climbing the Pyramids of Giza.
 Derin was the last to join the group that summer.
 Each challenge was designed to push the group outside of their comfort zone.
-By the end of the month, the group only had around 2,000 subscribers.
-Their name was then changed to 'Generation Y Not'.

-Near the end of 2015, Yes Theory received an offer to relocate to Venice, California, and be paid to make videos by Snapchat subsidiary Vertical Networks.
+Near the end of 2015, the group received an offer to relocate to Venice, California, and be paid to make videos by Snapchat subsidiary Vertical Networks.
 As part of one of their first stunts, they successfully approached the Prime Minister of Canada, Justin Trudeau, for a Christmas card, which they sold for charity with proceeds going to Syrian refugees.
 Trudeau commented at the time "great stuff around diversity".
 After their success and viral hit, Yes Theory was awarded a budget to make their first 30 videos.
-In January 2016, the group travelled to the Caribbean to continue their media endeavors.

-In May 2016, the group moved to Venice, California, after being signed to Vertical Networks, to a house they often referred to as the '506' and featured heavily in their videos, and they changed their name to 'Yes Theory'.
-Since then, that house has been demolished, and the group was forced to relocate.
-The current 'Yes House' is located nearby in Venice.

-YouTube and Film
+YouTube and film

-After moving to Venice, California they went on a series of international trips.
+After moving to Venice, California, they went on a series of international trips.
 They gained media attention in London by welcoming British people at Heathrow Airport with hugs, described in the press as "truly heartwarming".
 Other activities they have embarked on include taking an Irish girl on a last minute trip to Japan, who said of the experience "they try to connect to people around the world and let them know that they're not alone and bring people together".

 In September 2018, their challenge to get American actor and media personality Will Smith to bungee jump from a helicopter over the Grand Canyon was taken up by Smith.
+In October 2018, they orchestrated a viral stunt of what appeared to be Justin Bieber eating a burrito sideways.